1

 起之為將,與士卒最下者同衣食。 臥不設席,行不騎乘,親裹贏糧,與士卒分勞苦。 卒有病疽者,起為吮之。 卒母聞而哭之。 人曰:「子卒也,而將軍自吮其疽,何哭為?」 母曰:「非然也。 往年吳公吮其父,其父戰不旋踵,遂死於敵。 吳公今又吮其子,妾不知其死所矣。 是以哭之。」

-When Qi was general, he shared clothing and food with the lowest soldiers.
+When Wu Qi was general, he shared clothing and food with the lowest soldiers.
 He did not lay out mats when sleeping, did not ride when marching, personally wrapped the provisions, and shared hardship with the soldiers.
-When a soldier had a festering sore, Qi sucked it for him.
-The soldier's mother heard and wept for him.
-Someone said: 'Your son is a soldier, and the general himself sucked his sore.
-Why do you weep?'
-The mother said: 'It's not that.
-In previous years Lord Wu sucked my husband's sore, and my husband fought without turning back and died on the battlefield.
-Now Lord Wu sucks my son's sore again.
-I don't know where my son will die.''
-So she wept for him.''
+When a soldier had a festering sore, Wu Qi sucked out the pus for him.
+When the soldier’s mother heard this, she wept for him.
+Someone said: “Your son is a soldier, and the general himself sucked his sore.
+Why do you weep?”
+The mother said: “It is not that.
+In previous years Lord Wu sucked my husband's sore, and my husband fought without turning back until he died on the battlefield.
+Now Lord Wu has sucked my son's sore as well.
+I do not know where my son will die.
+That is why I weep for him.”

 10